smartdevicelink/sdl_app_library_guides/docs/Getting Started/Adding the Lock Screen/index.md

 !@

 ### Dismiss the Lockscreen (Passenger Mode)
 Starting in Core v6.0+ users may now have the ability to dismiss the lock screen if they are a passenger.
 Not all OEMs will support this new feature.
 A dismissable lock screen is enabled by default in supported OEMs.
 To disable this feature, set `SDLLockScreenConfiguration`s `enableDismissGesture` to false.
-When enabled a user can simply swipe on the lockscreen to close it.
+When enabled a user can simply swipe on the lock screen to close it.

 @![iOS]
 ##### Objective-C